machinelearningZH/plausi/README.md

 - Calculation of differences between all possible combinations of turnout-levels (e.g., for systematic comparison of voter turnout across all voting districts)
 - Prediction of expected results using by machine learning algorithms (e.g., yes-vote proportions, voter turnout, etc.)

-It serves as a basis for the PlausiApp which is used for vote result quality controll in different Cantons (TG / SG / ZH).
+It serves as a basis for the _PlausiApp_ which is used for vote result quality controll in different Cantons (TG / SG / ZH).

+The PlausiApp is made available upon request in a private Repo.

 ## Licensing
 All code, the index formula and the synthetic text data are licensed under the MIT license.